 The Association is made up of a number of different membership classes e.g. Associate Members, Affiliate Members, Full Members, each with different requirements for entry.
 Full Members may use the initials 'MAHPP' after their names, and have undergone a rigorous accreditation procedure relevant to their discipline.

 All members of the Association of Humanistic Psychology Practitioners must commit to acceptance of the UKAHPP Code of Ethical Principles, the UKAHPP Code of Practice, the UKAHPP Ethical Review Procedure and the UKAHPP Complaints Procedure.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-My hourly fee is £40.
-I do offer a free initial phone consultation of up to 20 minutes which we can arrange at a mutually convenient time by email or phone, and once we agree this, I ask that you call me.
+My hourly fee is £60.
+I do offer a free initial phone consultation of up to 20 minutes which we can arrange at a mutually convenient time.
+Please contact me to arrange this.

 I have a cancellation policy which I explain when we begin work together.